ClickHouse/ClickHouse/docs/en/engines/table-engines/special/distributed.md

 A simple reminder from the division is a limited solution for sharding and isn’t always appropriate.
 It works for medium and large volumes of data (dozens of servers), but not for very large volumes of data (hundreds of servers or more).
 In the latter case, use the sharding scheme required by the subject area, rather than using entries in Distributed tables.

 SELECT queries are sent to all the shards and work regardless of how data is distributed across the shards (they can be distributed completely randomly).
-When you add a new shard, you don’t have to transfer the old data to it.
+When you add a new shard, you do not have to transfer the old data to it.
 You can write new data with a heavier weight – the data will be distributed slightly unevenly, but queries will work correctly and efficiently.

 You should be concerned about the sharding scheme in the following cases: